 Bratislava is a small, compact city with most of the main sights within walking distance of the old town.
 If you arrive by train, (for example, if you are on a day trip from Vienna) then the most walking you would do is downhill towards the old town from the train station.
 This walk takes you by the Archbishop’s Palace, the Presidential Garden and the Presidential Palace.

+You might be asking, ‘what is there to do in Bratislava at Christmas’.
 Visit Bratislava is the official tourism website of Bratislava where you can find further information on travelling to the city and other destinations in Slovakia.
-In particular, you can search for places to eat and drink, winter events, things to do in Bratislava in December and how to get the Bratislava Card.
+In particular, you can search for places to eat and drink, winter events, things to do in Bratislava in winter and how to get the Bratislava Card.

 Map of Bratislava

-If you have visited Bratislava in winter or experienced Christmas elsewhere in Slovakia, leave a comment below to share your story.
+If you have visited Bratislava in winter or experienced Christmas in Slovakia, leave a comment below to share your story.
+Finally, to answer the common question, ‘does Bratislava have Christmas markets’, the answer is, of course, yes and it’s a fantastic market and a place to go this winter.

 This post contains affiliate links to hotels in Bratislava and recommended tours.
 This means we get a small commission from any bookings at no extra cost to you.